Projects per year

 Dr Kelly is a Fellow of the UK’s Higher Education Authority (HEA), with extensive experience teaching at Undergraduate and Postgraduate levels and supervising MA and doctoral research projects.
 He pioneered the (then) School of History’s turn to online learning, received a student-nominated Award for Excellence in Teaching in 2013 and was nominated for ‘Most Inspiring Teaching Staff” in the QUB Student Union Teaching Awards in 2015.
 He has been critically engaged in ongoing debates about online learning and history pedagogy, and in collaboration with US-based high school educators, heritage workers and historians, organized a series of highly successful workshops on ‘Teaching the New History of Emancipation’.
 He has been engaged over many years in lectures and workshops for the Irish-medium education sector in Belfast and for the labour movement in Ireland and the UK.
 Kelly designed and built the After Slavery website, now permanently hosted by the Lowcountry Digital History Initiative at the College of Charleston and recognized as a valuable resource for educators working in African American and Southern labour history.

 Responding to the pedagogical challenges and opportunities posed by the emergence of the global Black Lives Matter movement, in 2020-21 Kelly introduced a new topic on the Exploring History module at Level 1 — Atlantic World Slavery and Its Afterlives — and contributes to a second new module, The Long Road to Blacks Lives Matter.
+In September 2025 he will offer, in collaboration with Palestinian scholars based at Birzeit University in the occupied West Bank, a new topic on Empire and Settler Colonialism in Palestine.
 Kelly designed and continues to teach on the American South surveys at Level II, and directs two upper-level seminars, After Slavery and The American Civil War & Reconstruction.

 Dr Kelly has directed research on his broad areas of interest: labour, US southern and African American history.
 Beyond his immediate expertise he maintains an interest in diverse topics—including modern Irish history and politics, West African society and the transatlantic slave trade, the history of the international Left, and Marxism and historiography—and is willing to supervise any advanced project on related topics.
 Dr Kelly teaches on the following programmes/modules: